Younus Changezi: Early life

-Younus Changezi acquired his high school education from Cadet College Petaro, where he studied from 1966–1968 and completed his Intermediate.
-While in school, he was given the nickname of "Tarzan" and has been known by this name all along.
+He started playing football under the teaching of his older cousin Qayyum Ali Changezi, former captain of the Pakistan national team.
+Younus acquired his high school education from Cadet College Petaro, where he studied from 1966 to 1968 and completed his Intermediate.
+While in school, he was given the nickname of "Tarzan" for his athleticism, and has been known by this name all along.